-Protecting and restoring California’s environment for 30 years.
+Protecting and restoring California’s environment for over 30 years.

-Founded in late December 1989, Environment Now is celebrating its 30th year of working to protect and enhance California’s waters, coast, forests, and air.
+Founded in late December 1989, Environment Now is celebrating over 30 years of working to protect and enhance California’s waters, coast, forests, and air.
 While the work continues, we commend and thank our partners for their incredible successes over these last three decades.
 We outline some of these shared victories below, and we commit to continued vigilance and support for California’s environment in the future.

 For more details on these and other advances, click here.